nf-core/rarevariantburden/README.md

 1. Split the case joint called and VQSR applied VCF files chromosomewise (Using [BCFtools](https://samtools.github.io/bcftools/bcftools.html))
 2. Normalize and QC the splitted case VCF files (Using [BCFtools](https://samtools.github.io/bcftools/bcftools.html))
-3. Annotate normalized and QC'd VCF files with [Annovar](https://annovar.openbioinformatics.org/en/latest/) and [VEP](https://www.ensembl.org/vep) (VEP annotation is optional)
+3. Annotate normalized and QC'd VCF files with [Annovar](https://annovar.openbioinformatics.org/en/latest/) and [VEP](https://www.ensembl.org/vep) (default annotation tool is ANNOVAR)
 4. Convert the normalized and annotated VCF files to GDS format, which is easier to process in R (Using R seqarray)
 5. Predict the ethnicity of the case samples (Using gnomAD random forest classifier)
 6. Perform assiciation test for each VCF file using our [CoCoRV](https://bitbucket.org/Wenan/cocorv/) (Consistent summary Count based Rare Variant burden test) R package